PaulSeitz/face-recognition-experiment/README.md

    ```
    epochs: 16
    batch_size: 1
+   weight_decay:0.01
    learning_rate: 0.0001
-   k-fold: 4
    ```

 ### Command Line Options

 Run the main script with the following options:

-- `--detect`: Start real-time face detection and recognition using the webcam
+- `--detect`: Start real-time face detection and recognition using the (default) webcam
 - `--train`: Train the CNN model
-- `--finetune`: Fine-tune the CNN model (currently not implemented)
+- `--finetune`: Fine-tune the CNN model
 - `--resource_file`: Path to the resource file (default: './data/resources.txt')
 - `--load_model`: Path to a saved model for loading
 - `--training_params`: Path to the training parameter file (default: './default_params.txt')